pimoroni/picade-hat/README.md

 (Note: you can find this file in daemon/etc/asound.conf)

 ```
-# the sound card
 pcm.real {
   type hw
   card 0
   device 0
 }

-#support  the ipc stuff is needed for permissions, etc.
 pcm.dmixer {
   type dmix
   ipc_key 1024